Buckingham Palace: Mid-20th century onwards

 Many of the palace's contents are part of the Royal Collection; they can, on occasion, be viewed by the public at the King's Gallery, near the Royal Mews.
 The purpose-built gallery opened in 1962 and displays a changing selection of items from the collection.
 It occupies the site of the chapel that was destroyed in the Second World War.
 The palace was designated a Grade I listed building in 1970.
-Its state rooms have been open to the public during August and September and on some dates throughout the year since 1993.
-The money raised in entry fees was originally put towards the rebuilding of Windsor Castle after the 1992 fire devastated many of its staterooms.
-In the year to 31 March 2017, 580,000 people visited the palace, and 154,000 visited the gallery.
-In 2004, the palace attempted to claim money from the community energy fund to heat Buckingham Palace, but the claim was rejected due to fear of public backlash.
+Its state rooms have been open to the public during summer and on selected dates throughout the year since 1993.
+The money raised in admission fees was originally put towards the rebuilding of Windsor Castle after the 1992 fire devastated many of its staterooms.
+It now funds the conservation of Royal Collection artwork.
+In the year to 31 March 2025, 683,000 people visited the palace, and 174,000 visited the gallery.

 The palace used to racially segregate staff.
 In 1968, Charles Tryon, 2nd Baron Tryon, acting as treasurer to Queen Elizabeth II, sought to exempt Buckingham Palace from full application of the Race Relations Act 1968.
 He stated that the palace did not hire people of colour for clerical jobs, only as domestic servants.
 He arranged with civil servants for an exemption that meant that complaints of racism against the royal household would be sent directly to the Home Secretary and kept out of the legal system.

 The palace, like Windsor Castle, is owned by the reigning monarch in right of the Crown.
-Occupied royal palaces are not part of the Crown Estate, nor are they the monarch's personal property, unlike Sandringham House and Balmoral Castle.
-The Government of the United Kingdom is responsible for maintaining the palace in exchange for the profits made by the Crown Estate.
+Occupied royal palaces do not form part of the Crown Estate, nor are they the monarch's personal property, unlike Sandringham House and Balmoral Castle.
+The UK Government is responsible for maintaining the palace in exchange for receiving the profits made by the Crown Estate.
 In 2015, the State Dining Room was closed for a year and a half because its ceiling had become potentially dangerous.
 A 10-year schedule of maintenance work, including new plumbing, wiring, boilers and radiators, and the installation of solar panels on the roof, has been estimated to cost £369 million and was approved by the prime minister in November 2016.
-It will be funded by a temporary increase in the Sovereign Grant paid from the income of the Crown Estate and is intended to extend the building's working life by at least 50 years.
+It is being funded by a temporary increase in the Sovereign Grant paid from the income of the Crown Estate and is intended to extend the building's working life by at least 50 years.
 In 2017, the House of Commons backed funding for the project by 464 votes to 56.
+In addition to utility system upgrades, the project includes roof repairs, asbestos removal, the conversion of disused bedrooms into office space, installation of new lifts and toilets, and improved disabled access.
+The Royal Household forecasts additional visitor income and utilities savings worth £136 million between 2026 and 2066.

+The Band of the Grenadier Guards provides musical accompaniment for the Changing of the Guard ceremony.